-Week 4, January 29 and 31: Nations, Nationality and Identity
+Week 4 (January 30): Nations, Nationality and Identity

+There is no class on February 1.
 We discuss the differences between ethnic identity and national identity and why historically the two often clashed.
 We also discuss the concept of citizenship.

 ECP Chapter 3 (Monday) CCP Chapter 10 (Thursday/ Friday)